Sins (miniseries)

 Sins is a 1986 CBS television miniseries starring Joan Collins.
-An adaptation of the 1982 bonkbuster novel of the same name by Judith Gould, it is the story of a woman who survives the horrors of the Nazi occupation of France and endures a succession of challenges as she rises in the world of fashion.
+An adaptation of the 1982 novel of the same name by Judith Gould, it is the story of a woman who survives the horrors of the Nazi occupation of France and endures a succession of challenges as she rises in the world of fashion.

 Produced by New World Television with a budget of $14 million, Collins also served as executive producer with her then-husband Peter Holm, and the miniseries contained 85 costume changes for her role (reportedly a record for a single production); Collins retained all of her costumes after filming as part of her contract.
 Carly Simon co-wrote and performed the theme song, "It's Hard to be Tender."

 Plot

 Helene Junot is a successful businesswoman and a leading name in the world of fashion.
 In 1980s New York, she attends a reception for the launch of her new magazine, Woman Of Today, which could make or break her publishing company.
 Meanwhile, several people from Helene's past are conspiring to destroy her.

-In France during World War II, 13-year-old Helene is raped and brutalized at the hands of the Gestapo (led by the sadistic Nazi commander, Karl Von Eiderfeld) as they murder her pregnant mother, caught sending messages for the Allied Forces.
-Though Helene later escapes, her younger brother and sister, Edmund and Marie, are deported to a concentration camp.
+In France during World War II, 13-year-old Helene is raped and brutalized at the hands of the Gestapo (led by the sadistic Nazi commander, Karl Von Eiderfeld) after they murder her pregnant mother, caught sending messages for the Allied Forces.
+Though Helene is later rescued by French Resistance fighters, her younger brother and sister, Edmund and Marie, are deported to a concentration camp.
 In 1949, with the war over, Helene goes to work as a dressmaker with her aunt at the grand home of the Count and Countess De Ville.
 There, she begins to show her talents as a fashion designer and also is wooed by the Count's son, Hubert.
 However, Hubert's parents do not approve of him seeing a "servant girl", which ends their romance.

 In 1955, Helene moves to Paris and begins working for leading fashion designer Odile as a model.
 Odile soon makes Helene a director at her fashion house.
 In 1959, Helene meets and falls in love with American army officer David Westfield when he is visiting Paris, but their affair is short-lived when David is transferred to Vietnam and is killed in action.
 At the same time, Helene has hired an investigator named Otto Mueller, as she wants to find her brother and sister and the Gestapo commander responsible for the death of her mother years earlier.
 However, the search will be costly, and Helene agrees to become the mistress of the abusive Count De Ville (Hubert's father) in order to finance her search, much to Hubert's dismay and humiliation.
 Mueller succeeds in finding Helene's brother Edmund, now a grown man but living in a mental institution in a permanently catatonic state after years of torture and abuse at the hands of the Nazis.
 Helene takes him home with her and hires a doctor and a nurse to bring him back to health.